 - Jim does the heroic version in Treasure Planet, but it's mainly to tell Silver that he won't be fooled a second time, condemning him for what Jim thought was a Bastardly Speech, and letting him know that he won't let Silver ever get ahold of the treasure which serves as both characters' motivation.

 - Frollo in the Disney version of The Hunchback of Notre Dame offers Esmeralda a way out when she's about to be burned at the stake.
 He tells her, 'I can save you from the flames of this world and the next.
-Choose me, or the fire,' and Esmeralda promtly spits at his face before giving him an epic Kubrick Stare.
+Choose me, or the fire,' and Esmeralda promtly spits in his face before giving him an epic Kubrick Stare.

-- This is Mother Gothel's favorite choreography in Tangled.
+- Gothel's favorite choreography in Tangled.
 She circles Rapunzel semi-affectionately at the start of her Villain Song, "Mother Knows Best."
 However, in the reprise of this song, she takes it Up to Eleven, not only circling Rapunzel affectionately, but with mockery, derision, and she even does a semi-circle that has a seductive twist.
 Just watch for yourself.

-- Rock A Doodle has the scene where the evil owl and his henchowls are shown threatening the farm animals as the barn starts to fill up with water by singing "No Batteries!" (which for some reason contained the lyrics "Twiddly-dee, twiddly-dee") while marching around them in a circle.
+- Rock-A-Doodle has the scene where the evil owl and his henchowls are shown threatening the farm animals as the barn starts to fill up with water by singing "No Batteries!" (which for some reason contained the lyrics "Twiddly-dee, twiddly-dee") while marching around them in a circle.

-- The Singing Cat Gang actually do this to Tom And Jerry during the Big Lipped Alligator Moment from Tom And Jerry The Movie.
+- The Singing Cat Gang actually do this to Tom and Jerry during the Big Lipped Alligator Moment from Tom and Jerry: The Movie.

-- Parodied in Cloudy With A Chance Of Meatballs: The mayor is trying to convince Flint to make more food fall from the sky, and uses Offscreen Teleportation to great and hilarious effect.
+- Parodied in Cloudy with a Chance of Meatballs: The mayor is trying to convince Flint to make more food fall from the sky, and uses Offscreen Teleportation to great and hilarious effect.
 First he whispers in one ear, then the other, then somehow from above.
 While driving a Rascal scooter.

 - Syndrome starts this when confronting Mr. Incredible after the Time Skip, but is interrupted by a thrown tree trunk to the face.